Omega236/ioBroker.valuetrackerovertime/README.md

 ## valuetrackerovertime adapter for ioBroker

-Tracks number-changes over timepsans like hours/days/years ...
+Tracks number-changes over timespans like hours/days/years ...

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later